EddySal-phy/Utils/README.md

 - All data of the "modifiable" in the same row as the x and y coordinates in the plot will be deleted.

 - You can undo the delete by running the command indicated in terminal (that will appear when points are deleted)

+## stanza.hpp

+  A C++ header that makes it easier to collect data from .txt files.